-These are pilot projects awaiting funding for implementation.
+These are pilot projects awaiting collaboration, partnership, funding for implementation.
 Interested in supporting any of the projects please reach out to contact@networkaid.org

-Keep Our Community Safe is twelve months pilot non-violence and peace-keeping project aimed at solidifying community cohesion and strengthening community redress mechanisms to reduce crime (rape, battering, neighborhoods conflict, drug abuse).
+Keep Our Community Safe is twelve months pilot non-violence and peace-keeping, disaster consciousness, climate-resilient, road safety project aimed at solidifying community cohesion and strengthening community redress and response mechanisms to reduce crime (rape, battering, neighborhoods conflict, drug abuse, disaster, accident), tree planting, and road safety awareness.
 Training in non-violence, alternative dispute and redress mechanisms, sports, quizzes, and meetings will form part of the activities.
-16 communities will be targeted with 1600 direct beneficiaries and 6400 indirect beneficiaries.
-To details and to support this click here.
+16 communities will be targeted with 1600 direct project participants and 6400 indirect project participants.
+An amount of 200,000$ is required for the implementation of this project for 2 years.
+For details and to support click here.

-Without prejudice to scholarships awarded to pupils of good academic performance by individuals and organisations; scholarship from the back believes hypothetically no human being is born "stupid" “If it is so” scholarship from the back intends to implement the notion of awarding scholarships to the ten worse academic performed pupils “if they perform well", the factors delimiting the children's academic performance need to be dealt with.
-The scholarships will target 1000 school pupils by providing them with school learning materials and equipment, tuition, tutors, and family engagement to boost their confidence and academic prowess.
-The project will be implemented for three academic (3) with 180$ per child for the entire school term.
-The scholarship is seeking funding to support the implementation.
+Without prejudice to scholarships awarded to pupils of good academic performance by individuals and organisations; scholarship from the back believes hypothetically no human being is born "stupid" “If it is so” scholarship from the back intends to implement the notion of awarding scholarships to the ten worse academic performed pupils “if they perform well", the factors delimiting the children's academic performance needs to be dealt with.
+The scholarship from the back will target 2000 in-and-out of school pupils by providing them with additional school learning materials and equipment (uniform, lunch, shoes, bags, etc.),tuition, tutors, and family engagement to boost their confidence and academic prowess with 2000 indirect family beneficiaries.
+The project will be implemented for five academic (5) with 180$ per child for the entire school term.
+A total funding The scholarship is seeking funding to support of 1,800,000$ for implementation.
 To support this project, click here

 Women and Girls: Empowerment through Mental Health Report “Women experience more stressors simply by being women in the world today.
 90% of practitioners surveyed agree.
 Mental health is foundational to women’s empowerment.
 97% of practitioners agree that investing in mental health improves the sustainability of empowerment outcomes.
 Not enough is being done.
 61% of practitioners agree that mental health is not adequately integrated into gender equality and empowerment work.
 Funding is the largest barrier to progress.
 82% of gender organizations don’t receive any funding for mental health work, despite this, 55% of organizations now integrate mental health”.